dcourtine/16s_its_sequences/README.md

-First, create a new directory: `mkdir seq_to_align` Then run the Perl script `perl create_seq_to_align.pl <upper_threshold>`

-**Be carreful to the infile names used within this Perl script.**
+First, create a new directory: `mkdir seq_to_align` Then run the Perl script `perl create_seq_to_align.pl <upper_threshold>` **Be carreful to the infile names used within this Perl script.**

 8. Read alignment

 This section required the file `16S-ITS-thermococcales-publies.txt`, present in the working dir.
-It is a regular Fasta file containing the 16SrRNA-ITS sequences of 11 *Thermococcus*, extracted from public complete genomes, and the *tRNA-Ala* from *Thermococcus kodakaraensis*.
+It is a regular Fasta file containing the 16SrRNA-ITS sequences of 10 *Thermococcus*, extracted from public complete genomes, and the *tRNA-Ala* from *Thermococcus kodakaraensis*.
+(I removed the *Thermococcus barophilus* sequence.)

-Here, the tool [Muscle v3.8.31](http://www.drive5.com/muscle/) is employed to align reads with the help of the 12 *Thermococcus* sequences.
+Here, the tool [Muscle v3.8.31](http://www.drive5.com/muscle/) is employed to align reads with the help of the 11 *Thermococcus* sequences.

 To run the script: `bash align.sh`.
-**Please CHECK all dir & file paths before running the script.**
+**Please CHECK all dirs & files paths before running the script.**
 The script make a copy of the alignement as `seq_to_align/<strainID>.complete.msf.save`